 When writing a cover letter (and your resume too), identify and write about the most relevant skills you possess that relate to the job title and legal professional.

-Remember, it’s about connecting you to the position you are applying for.
+Remember, it’s about connecting you to the job you’re applying for.

 It’s important when writing your legal secretary cover letter to include details of your background relevant to each legal firm.